 To be used effectively, smartphones require discipline and self-control.
 If you notice that interference from technology is causing problems in your relationships, consider addressing the issue in the following ways.

-- Acknowledge valid use but limit it.
+Acknowledge valid use but limit it.
 Differentiate between responsibilities, obligations, demands, and just plain curiosity or need for instant gratification.
 Set up rigorous controls on how often you receive emails (do not use automatic syncing and turn off signals about incoming mail).
 Set up time locks that prevent access to games, apps and even the Internet.
-Create time-outs from smartphones, especially when you are interacting with your family, during the most productive time of your day, at nights and on weekends.
+Create time-outs from smartphones or tablets, especially when you are interacting with your family, during the most productive time of your day, at nights and on weekends.

 Conversation and Connection doesn't happen when you are glued to your devices.
 Your relationship becomes stronger when you deepen your ability to focus on the other person, to take time to do fun things together, and to connect at a deeper level.